 Brides should remember to book airline tickets in their maiden name unless they change their name legally before they fly.

 The check-in desk won’t accept you if you’ve given them a different surname than on your passport!

+Check if you can you take your wedding dress as hand luggage.
 Talk to the airline and booking company

 Most airlines will allow brides to bring their wedding dress as hand luggage, however brides would need to contact the airline directly prior to booking.

 Also, while speaking to the airline – if family is travelling together – the whole party should ask for a group travel rate to save even more money.

 There’s good news and bad news when it comes to upgrades for nearly-weds.
 Flight upgrades are rare, so if you’re looking for a luxurious flight, your only option is to pay for one.

 Hotels on the other hand are more accommodating.
 Thailand and other destinations on the Indian Ocean are more likely to upgrade your room as standard, but check availability before your trip.